 ‘During wartime?
 What we all fear: first, death, for ourselves and the people we love, but, in the end, the most destructive thing of all: becoming like the enemy.’ “

 I also enjoyed the teamwork found within three vastly different people with one common psychological characteristic.
 Throughout my notes I referred to them as The Three Muskateers pretty much for my own amusement.
 Along with Oliver there was Corporal Nate Hermit who served with Oliver and Harley in Guam and an Italian POW/psychiatrist Luca Respighi who had knack for charming everyone he came into contact with.
 Talk about good cop, bad cop, provocative cop, with this team they must get all the answers.
+You have to read it for yourself 🙂

 The mystery carries over from chapter-to-chapter, page-to-page with no letting up.
-The author does a great job in addressing plenty of issues that are very rarely covered in books about the effects of World War 2 and Pearl Harbor on American soil, and how feelings were after the Armistice in 1943.
+The author does a great job in addressing plenty of issues that are rarely covered in books about the effects of World War 2 and Pearl Harbor on American soil, and how feelings were after the Armistice in 1943.
 When I read about another World War 2 book I always think to myself, what more is left to be said?
 This book managed to surprise me to no end.
 Plenty of unrelated events happen that bring various people together that otherwise would never have come into contact.
-My only gripe with this book was the inclusion of many characters.
-At one point I found myself quite confused with the Dom Caputo storyline.
-I eventually gathered myself but at one point I had to give my head a shake in fear that I may miss a vital role in the story.
+My only gripe with this book was the inclusion of many characters which I found myself quite confused with the Dom Caputo storyline.
+I eventually gathered myself but at one point I had to give my head a shake in fear that I may miss a vital portion of the story.
 That part of the mystery eluded me the most throughout, but I eventually got my head around it.
 All in all this is a solid read and I recommend it to anyone that enjoys a multi-layered mystery about a common motivation delivered with a unique perspective.

 “The war seemed to be reversing the natural order of things.
 American soldiers were in Italy, fighting to liberate the country from the fascists and the Nazis, and Italian soldiers were in America, collecting garbage and working in the fields.
 Harry was an attorney – he had no illusions about life being fair or justice existing in the world.
 But there had to be limits to unfairness.”